-This is the ninth chapter of Insights from the Future, a book I’m writing about technology, innovation, and people … from the perspective of the future.
-It is a collaborative exercise, and you are invited to participate.
+This is the ninth chapter of Insights from the Future.
+This is a book I’m writing about technology, innovation, and people … from the perspective of the future.
+Subscribe to my newsletter mailing list to keep in touch and get notified when the book publishes.

 September 13, 2037